 Many of us can attest to the fact that WSA conventions have an effect on cities and their people in addition to our attendees.
 WSA staff hears hotel workers marvel at the friendliness and energy happening in the lobby (and say things such as “it’s going to be boring next week when we only have sports tournament guests").
 We hear that the captain of the pirate ship for one of our adult outings in the harbor in Baltimore was really touched by the joy he witnessed.
 People who had never heard of Williams syndrome, like the many staff at restaurants in Little Italy in Baltimore, do now!
 All this spreads the awareness of Williams syndrome and highlights the influence.

 We know parents learn valuable information from the educational sessions, that individuals and their siblings have a blast during the day programs/camp, and that families from across the country reconnect or connect for the first time (many of whom are “friends” via social media and are thrilled to meet for the first time).
 Jenna Garrett, mom to two-year-old JoLynn (pictured with her friend Maya) posted on Facebook her reflections of the reach our convention can have and it resonated (and was shared quite a bit).
-We loved it and thought it summed things so well.
+We loved it and thought it summed things up so well.
 Here’s the post:

 As we left the Williams syndrome convention this morning, an employee of the convention hotel approached me in the lobby restroom.
 She had heard Jo from her office around the corner - saying hi to the people in the other stalls, singing happy birthday to the toilet, and asking “where are my friends?”